david-deboer/covid_binned_data/README.md

 E.g. at your command prompt (in the directory where you installed) type './quickcsv.py'

 More sophisticated plots may be made by installing binc19 and using the methods there.
 These files are in-process research-grade modules to view time series of data.
+The figure below if from the script bc19_time.py

 ![CA counties in time](https://astro.berkeley.edu/~ddeboer/CA_County_200427.png) CAPTION CA counties in time